lecho/hellocharts-android/README.md

 ##Download and Import

-###Android Studio/Gradle
+####Android Studio/Gradle

- - Library is available on jcenter/Maven Central, you just need to add dependency:
+ - Library is available on jCenter/Maven Central, you just need to add dependency:

  ```groovy
 	dependencies{